 Agencies may engage in more formal or structured consultations at the behest of Congress or the President.
-It is quite common for Congress to create situations where an agency with the exclusive authority to regulate or manage a problem cannot proceed without first consulting, or taking comment from, another agency whose mission is implicated in the action agency's decisionmaking.86 These agency interaction requirements can themselves create coordination challenges, but in many instances they also can help to solve coordination problems.
+It is quite common for Congress to create situations where an agency with the exclusive authority to regulate or manage a problem cannot proceed without first consulting, or taking comment from, another agency whose mission is implicated in the action agency's decisionmaking.
+These agency interaction requirements can themselves create coordination challenges, but in many instances they also can help to solve coordination problems.
 We present several examples below, along a single spectrum from least to most burdensome for the action agency.

 1. Discretionary Consultation. - Congress sometimes merely authorizes interagency consultation without requiring it.
 For example, section 3 of the Federal Insecticide, Fungicide, and Rodenticide Act87 (FIFRA) provides that when considering any application for pesticide registration, the EPA Administrator "may consult" with any other federal agency.88 On its face, this language leaves to the action agency's discretion the question of whether to involve any other potentially interested agency in its decisionmaking process.
 As a general matter, absent a statutory prohibition on agencies' consulting each other,89 there appears to be no legal bar to such interactions, so such permissive consultation provisions seem to do little to facilitate interagency coordination that would not have occurred anyway.
 Still, some agencies might take the view that explicit congressional authorization is required in order to consult or enter agreements with other agencies.
-Provisions that grant this authority at least signal that Congress does not oppose this kind of interaction and prevent other parties from arguing to the contrary, whether to the agency during the policymaking process or to a court afterward.